Edmen Shahbazyan

 Edmen Shahbazyan (born November 20, 1997) is an American mixed martial artist competing in the middleweight division of the Ultimate Fighting Championship (UFC).
+As of September 19, 2026, he is #14 in the Meta UFC middleweight rankings.

 Background

 Edmen Shahbazyan fights out of Glendale, California.
 His older brother, Leon, is also a professional fighter.
 Edmen started training in martial arts at the age of 9 and trained at his former gym Glendale Fighting Club since the age of 12.
 As a teenager, he served as a training partner for Ronda Rousey.
 Shahbazyan initially attended Glendale High School, but transferred to Herbert Hoover High School from where he graduated.
 During his time in Hoover High, he wrestled and reached the CIF State Wrestling Championship tournament.
 Shahbazyan is of Armenian descent and has prominently displayed his heritage and support for Armenia.

 Mixed martial arts career

 Early career

 Shahbazyan made his professional debut in mixed martial arts on February 25, 2017, at CXF 6.
 He faced Selah Williams and won by technical knockout in the first round.
 Edmen continued fighting for mixed martial arts promotions in California and compiled a 6–0 record, winning all fights by first-round knockout.

 Shahbazyan was invited to participate on Dana White's Contender Series 13 of Dana White's Contender Series.
 Edmen faced Antonio Jones, winning by technical knockout only 40 seconds into the first round.
 His performance led to White offering him a contract to fight in the UFC.

 Edmen was formerly managed by Ronda Rousey's One Fight Management.